bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Light Rain
+- Rain
 - 92% humidity
-- 13 mph wind
+- 14 mph wind
-- 94% cloud cover
+- 93% cloud cover
-- 36 AQI 🟩
+- 34 AQI 🟩
-- 0.6 inches of rain in the past 24 hours
+- 0.65 inches of rain in the past 24 hours
-- 0.5 inches of snow and 0.24 inches of rain expected in the next 48 hours
+- 0.5 inches of snow and 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>